dcycle/starterkit-drupalsite/README.md

 About
 -----

-A starterkit to build a Drupal 8 or 9 project.
+A starterkit to build a Drupal 10 project.

 ### Features